 Sometimes we may need to share information and work in partnership with other agencies when there are concerns about a child's welfare.
 We will ensure that our concerns about our pupils are discussed with his/her parents/carers first unless we have reason to believe that such a move would be contrary to the child's welfare.

 We actively support the Government's Prevent Agenda to counter radicalism and extremism.

-Our Designated Safeguarding Lead is Laura Hood (Asssitant Headteacher)
+Our Deputy Safeguarding Lead is: Laura Hood (Assistant Headteacher)

-Our Deputy Safeguarding Lead is: Lisa Smith (Headteacher) and
+Our Deputy Safeguarding Lead is: Jacqueline Vernon (Inclusion and DSL)